Current Students

 Dr. Robbie Emmet received a PhD in Quantitative Ecology and Resource Management from the University of Washington and a BA in Mathematics/Statistics and Classical Studies from Carleton College.
 Robbie’s research involves the development and application of hierarchical models for wildlife populations, including estimation of occurrence, relative abundance, and survival.
 Robbie works on a variety of species across multiple taxa, and his methodological interests include methods development, survey design, and data integration techniques.

 Alex Avrin was a Master’s student studying carnivores in Fort Hood.
 She received a Bachelor’s degree in Wildlife Biology from Colorado State University in 2015, where she completed an honors thesis on the foraging behavior of mule deer.
-Her first chapter examines the efficacy of baiting camera traps for carnivore studies, her second chapter examines the efficacy of bait for Eastern Spotted Skunks, and her third chapter examines how mesocarnivores change the spatial and temporal habitat use of smaller carnivores, in Fort Hood, Texas.
+Her first chapter examines the efficacy of baiting camera traps for carnivore studies, her second chapter examines the efficacy of bait for Eastern Spotted Skunks, and her third chapter examines if mesocarnivores can fill the role of apex carnivores.
 Alex has also worked on studies examining Eastern spotted skunk monitoring and mating behavior.
 Alex is currently a wildlife biologist with the California Department of Fish and Wildlife.

 Marcus Mueller completed his Master’s degree in 2017 focused on the interactions of urban canids.
 His thesis chapters were published in Landscape and Urban Planning and PLoS One.
 He is now the owner/operator of Skeedaddle Wildlife Control in Milwaukee, Wisconsin.